Using FusionAuth on Docker

 All of the FusionAuth Docker images may be found on Docker Hub.

-The FusionAuth Docker Compose yaml files may be found on FusionAuth containers repository.
+The FusionAuth Docker Compose YAML files may be found on FusionAuth containers repository and more examples in the FusionAuth Docker Compose example repository described in more detail below.

 If you’re looking for a complete configuration to get up and running quickly, use our Docker Compose example. docker-compose.yml

-will install FusionAuth with ElasticSearch, but you can switch between the different search engines.
+will install FusionAuth with OpenSearch, but you can switch between the different search engines.

 Installing FusionAuth